Waratah (Tas.), TAS

 Waratah (Tas.) demographics (2021 Census)

 The figures below profile Waratah (Tas.) using the Australian Bureau of Statistics 2021 Census; every percentage is a share of a clearly stated Census count, so each one traces back to the source.
-At a glance, the largest age group is mid-life (45–64) at 36%, 8% of homes are rented, and 15% of residents were born overseas.
+At a glance, the largest age group is mid-life (45–64) at 36% and 15% of residents were born overseas.

 Age profile